Cogmasters/concord/README.md

-# Orca: a bot framework for Discord
+# Orca: a bot framework for Discord etc.

 ## Design